-Activities in block definition diagrams or class diagrams appear as regular blocks or classes, using the "activity" keyword for clarity, as shown in Figure 11.1.
-See example in "Usage Examples" on page 97.
+Activities in block definition diagrams appear as regular blocks, except the "activity" keyword may be used to indicate the Block stereotype is applied to an activity, as shown in Figure 11.1.
+See example in "Usage Examples" on page 102.
 This provides a means for representing activity decomposition in a way that is similar to classical functional decomposition hierarchies.
 The names of the CallBehaviorActions that correspond to the association can be used as end names of the association on the part end.
-Activities in block definition diagrams or class diagrams can also appear with the same notation as CallBehaviorAction, except the rake notation can be omitted, if desired.
+Activities in block definition diagrams can also appear with the same notation as CallBehaviorAction, except the rake notation can be omitted, if desired.
 Also see use of activities in block definition diagrams that include ObjectNodes.

-Figure 11.1 - Block definition diagram with activities as blocks.
+Figure 11.1 - Block definition diagram with activities as blocks

-The following constraints apply when composition associations in block definition diagrams or class diagrams are defined between activities:
+The following constraints apply when composition associations in block definition diagrams are defined between activities: